 The challenge cricket clubs have is that many members don’t switch back on to cricket until April or May - but bills and costs aren’t so flexible!

-Now is the time to inspire, cajole and incentivise everyone to become a member at your cricket club for 2020.
+Now is the time to inspire, cajole and incentivise everyone to become a member at your cricket club for the new season.

 What do you want to achieve?
 What is coming up to look forward to?
 Crucially, how does getting membership fees in early help with this broader picture?